HaireLab/community-stress-gradients/README.md

 data.summaries.Rmd (and data.summaries.html): First look at the field data (in progress)

 #### PCA climate space
-climate.space.bioclim.R: use bioclimatic data to run pca for the extent of the study region csplots.pcs.R: use the output from the above to plot the location of the study burns in the climate space (x=PC1, y=PC2)
+climate.space.bioclim.R: use bioclimatic data to run pca for the extent of the study region.
+Now using 1991-2020 normals. csplots.pcs.R: use the output from the above to plot the location of the study burns in the climate space (x=PC1, y=PC2)
     example output: pcscatter3.png